-- We determined that, as of January 3, 2022 (the date chosen for identifying our median employee), our employee population consisted of 2,813 employees worldwide.
-This number included employees that joined the Company following our acquisition of Cardiva Medical in March 2021. - We used a consistently applied compensation measure to identify our median employee by comparing the base salary and hourly wages actually paid in calendar year 2021 as reflected in our payroll records.
+- We determined that, as of January 3, 2022 (the date chosen for identifying our median employee), our employee population consisted of 2,813 employees worldwide. - We used a consistently applied compensation measure to identify our median employee by comparing the base salary and hourly wages actually paid in calendar year 2023 as reflected in our payroll records.
 To make them comparable, base salaries and wages for newly hired employees who had worked less than a year were annualized. - We used all of our worldwide employees, excluding Mr. Simon, in our analysis, and used the currency exchange rate in effect on January 3, 2022 to convert all currencies to U.S. dollars for the comparison.
-We did not make any cost of living adjustments in identifying the median employee. - After we identified our median employee, we combined the elements of such employee's compensation for the Company's fiscal year ended April 2, 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our fiscal 2022 Summary Compensation Table included in this Proxy Statement.
+We did not make any cost of living adjustments in identifying the median employee. - Using the same median employee identified in the Company's CEO pay ratio disclosure for last year's proxy statement, we combined all of the elements of such employee's compensation for the Company's fiscal year ended March 30, 2024 in accordance with the requirements of Item 402(c)(2) (x) of Regulation S-K. We do not believe that any changes to our employee population or employee compensation during fiscal 2024 would result in a significant change to our pay ratio. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our fiscal 2024 Summary Compensation Table included in this Proxy Statement.